 Using the “Orange” model to implement or optimize the data management function

-The first time I faced the challenge to implement data management was eight years ago.
-Over the years, I have developed a methodology for the practical implementation of data management, that is universal for all types of companies.
-I have called it “the data management star”.
+The first time I faced the challenge of implementing data management was eight years ago.
+Over the years, I have developed a methodology for the practical implementation of data management that is universal for all types of companies.
+I have called it “the data management star.”
 You can see it in Figure 1.

-This methodology is based on my collection of hands-on knowledge, experience.
-In 2019 I have published the book The Data Management Toolkit, where I present this methodology in detail.
-This book contains templates on how to implement data management in an effective, feasible, and ‘to-the-point’ way, and can be used as a step-by-step guide.
+This methodology is based on my collection of hands-on knowledge and experience.
+In 2019 I published the book The Data Management Toolkit, where I present this methodology in detail.
+This book contains templates on implementing data management in a practical, feasible, and ‘to-the-point’ way and can be used as a step-by-step guide.

-In this article, we will discuss will explore the following three questions:
+In this article, we will discuss and explore the following three questions:

-- What is the data management capability and function and what the differences between these two concepts?
+What are the data management capability and function, and what are the differences between these two concepts?

-- How can you implement data management function in a pragmatic and effective way?
+How can you implement data management functions pragmatically and effectively?

 What are the differences between data management capability and function?